 Catfishing relationships typically follow a predictable pattern called intermittent reinforcement—the same psychological principle that makes gambling addictive.
 The catfish provides irregular but intense emotional rewards: profound conversations, declarations of love, future planning.
 This creates powerful psychological bonds that become increasingly difficult to break as time investment increases.

 Psychologists call this the sunk cost fallacy—we continue investing in something because we’ve already invested so much, even when evidence suggests we should stop.
-After months of daily communication, the thought of it all being fake becomes so psychologically painful that victims may unconsciously ignore warning signs to preserve their emotional investment.
+This psychological trap also manifests in online long-distance relationships, where physical separation can obscure identity verification red flags.

 Warning signs and practical protection strategies